 With the White House and congressional leaders hanging back from some of the most politically explosive budget issues, ad hoc groups of lawmakers and experts are pressing for action on the long-term deficit.
 So far they have little to show for it.

-But amid the flurry of activity and media attention, a key underlying question remains: Do President Obama and lawmakers who talk with growing alarm about the nation’s deteriorating fiscal condition have the will to take the politically perilous steps to do something about the $1.5 trillion to $1.6 trillion annual deficit and the staggering long-term debt?
+But amid the flurry of activity and media attention, a key underlying question remains: Does President Obama and lawmakers who talk with growing alarm about the nation’s deteriorating fiscal condition, have the will to take the politically perilous steps to do something about the $1.5 trillion to $1.6 trillion annual deficit and the staggering long term debt?
 The jury is out.

 “To bring this through an election cycle with a third of our members up and in the House where everyone is up for election makes it a very daunting task,” Sen. Richard Durbin, D-Ill, the Democratic whip and a member of the bipartisan Gang of Six, said in an interview.